Najee Harris, Dameon Pierce among 4 fantasy football RBs to avoid in Week 1 - UPI.com

 Jamaal Williams of the New Orleans Saints and James Conner of the Arizona Cardinals are the other running backs I would bench, unless you don't have another option listed higher in my rankings.

-If you haven't drafted yet, my season-long annual Top 200 overall rankings and individual rankings for quarterbacks, running backs, wide receivers and tight ends remain available for your preparation.
-These rankings will be updated for injuries and other developments.
+My Week 1 rankings for quarterbacks, wide receivers and tight ends remain available for your preparation.
+These rankings were updated after Thursday's game and will continue to be altered for other developments, including injuries.

 My Top 30 running back rankings for Week 1 are below.